escoutdoor/vegetable_store/README.md

 # Vegetable Store

-A cloud-native microservices-based platform built with Go for managing a vegetable store's operations.
+A microservice system for vegetable store management, built on Go using gRPC for inter-service communication and a complete observability stack.

 ## Architecture Overview